The Childlike Empress is Desire

 - Xayide is ultimately responsible for every Sue/Stu in existence.

 - What metaphor?
-They all by tell you this point blank.
+They all but tell you this point blank.

 During the Ivory Tower scene near the beginning of the first movie, you can JUST make out Mickey Mouse